Blankll/note/java/concurrency/concurrencydesignpartten.md

    }
    ```

-3. singleton with a efficiency elegant and thread safety solution
+3. singleton with a efficiency, elegant and thread safety solution

    ```java
    package study.seven.concurrency.desginpartten;